Avant-Garde Art \ Surrealism Reviewed [LTMCD 2343]

-Surrealism Reviewed is a unique collection of spoken word recordings by Surrealist artists, writers and poets.
-Made between 1929 and 1963, these historic audio recordings include poetry, interviews, lectures and manifestos.
-Most are in the English language, though some are in French (FR).
-Those by Robert Desnos and Herbert Read were feared lost for several decades, unheard since they were originally recorded onto acetate discs.
+Surrealism Reviewed is a collection of spoken word recordings by Surrealist artists, writers and poets.
+Made between 1929 and 1963, these historic audio recordings include poetry readings, interviews, lectures and manifestos.
+Most are in the English language, though some are in French (marked FR below).
+The remarkable contributions by Robert Desnos and Herbert Read were feared lost for several decades, unheard since they were cut onto acetate discs in the 1930s.

-Running for 74 minutes, with detailed sleevenotes, Surrealism Reviewed is a must for all students of 20th century art, literature and the avant-garde, as well as left-field musical ideas and endeavour.
+Running for 74 minutes, with detailed sleevenotes, Surrealism Reviewed is a must for all students of 20th century art, literature and the avant-garde, as well as left-field creative ideas and endeavour.

 1. Marcel Duchamp The Creative Act (1957)